ChefYeshpal/ChefYeshpal.github.io/blog/multiplication_verification/multiplication_verification.md

 # try it yourself!

 Multiply the two numbers below.
-When you’ve got your answer, click on the “???” to reveal the correct product and check if you were right!
+When you’ve got your answer, I've given the answer beforehand, all you have to do is check wether it's right or not!

 **Multiply these:**

 - Number 1: 2234
 - Number 2: 435
-- Answer: 971790
+- Answer: 971793

 Try to verify it, see if it works and celebrate with a little toffee!